West Jefferson High School (Louisiana)

 It serves portions of several communities, including Harvey, Gretna, and Timberlane.
 All of Terrytown is in the West Jefferson attendance zone.

+History

+The school was damaged by Hurricane Katrina in 2005.

+In 2023 the school absorbed a portion of the attendance boundary of the closed Helen Cox High School.

 Enrollment

 Students who live outside West Jefferson's specific school district may not be allowed to enroll in this school.
 West Jefferson has 1,398 students during this school year (2009–2010).
-Demographics show that the student body consists of 812 African American, 251 Hispanic, 240 Caucasian (non-Hispanic), 87 Asian/Pacific Islander, and 8 American Indian/Alaskan Native students.
+Demographics show that the student body is 48% Hispanic, 42% Black, 6% White, 2% Mixed, 2% Asian/Pacific Islander, and 1% Other.
 There are 442 Freshmen (Ninth Graders), 380 Sophomores (Tenth Graders), 290 Juniors (Eleventh Graders), and 286 Seniors (Twelfth Graders).
 The ratio of gender is approximately 1:1.

 Athletics

 West Jefferson High athletics competes in the LHSAA.
+Harold "Hoss" Memtsas Stadium is located on the campus.